decretist/Dissertation/Chapter2/chapter2.markdown

 manuscripts do not represent different stages in the development of the text, in the manner of 'classically' living texts, such as the *Song of Roland*, where each different manuscript version has an equally valid claim to authenticity."
-(Winroth, 130).
+Winroth, 130.

 [8] "In the interests of simplicity and clarity, I have therefore chosen to call the author of the first recension Gratian 1 and the author of the second recension Gratian 2.
 These labels are not intended to suggest that Gratian 1 and Gratian 2 could not have been the same person."
-(Winroth, 122) "It is impossible to draw any certain conclusions, but the evidence presented in the last two chapters supports the view that that two recensions had difference authors."
-(Winroth, 194–95).
+Winroth, 122.
+"It is impossible to draw any certain conclusions, but the evidence presented in the last two chapters supports the view that that two recensions had difference authors."
+Winroth, 194–95.

 [9] Excepting only that there is no first-recension version of Part III.

-[10] Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 200-201.
+[10] Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 200–201.
 Somerville is translating from Herbert Kalb, *Studien zur Summa Stephans von Tournai: ein Beitrag zur kanonistischen Wissenschaftsgeschichte des späten 12.
 Jahrhunderts*, Forschungen zur Rechts- und Kulturgeschichte, Bd.
-12 (Innsbruck: Universitätsverlag Wagner, 1983), 113-120.
+12 (Innsbruck: Universitätsverlag Wagner, 1983), 113–20.
 "Compositorem huius operis recte dixerim Gratianum, non auctorem.
 Capitula namque a sanctis patribus edita in hoc volumine composuit, i.e. ordinavit.
 Non eorum auctor vel conditor fuit, nisi forte quis eum auctorem idcirco